-Ranulf de Tailebois, a supporter of Matilda, siezed control of Lincoln Castle and fortified it against attack.
+Ranulf de Tailebois, a supporter of Matilda, seized control of Lincoln Castle and fortified it against attack.
 The inhabitants of the town appealed to King Stephen for aid.

 In around Christmas, 1140, the King duly responded to the citizen's plea for help, seizing control of the town and laid siege to Lincoln Castle.
 Stephen's forces were then attacked by a relief force led by Matilda's illegitimate half-brother, Robert, Earl of Gloucester.

-Robert's army was composed of his own men and those of Ranulf, Earl of Chester, who had deserted Stephen after much of his lands had been ceeded to David I of Scotland.
-The flanks of Robert's army were guarded by the Welsh troops of Madog ap Maredudd, Lord of Powys, and Cadwaladr ap Gruffydd, the enemies of Hugh Mortimer of Wigmore, Stephen's supporter in the west, about a third of the rebel army consisted of Welshmen.
+Robert's army was composed of his men and those of Ranulf, Earl of Chester, who had deserted Stephen after much of his lands had been ceded to David I of Scotland.
+The flanks of Robert's army were guarded by the Welsh troops of Madog ap Maredudd, Lord of Powys, and Cadwaladr ap Gruffydd, the enemies of Hugh Mortimer of Wigmore, Stephen's supporter in the west, about a third of the rebel army, consisted of Welshmen.

 King Stephen was aware that he was threatened by a large force, but refused to listen to the advice of those that urged him to either flee or seek a truce, and decided to remain at Lincoln and fight.

-As Stephen's lieutenant Baldwin fitz Gilbert adressed his army, the enemy cavalry advanced.
+As Stephen's lieutenant Baldwin fitz Gilbert addressed his army, the enemy cavalry advanced.
 Stephen abandoned his superior defensive position and advanced down from the city heights to meet them.

-The rest of Stephen's division fought on until all had either been killed or had surrendered.
-Baldwin fitz Richard and Richard fitz Urse were taken prisoner.
+The rest of Stephen's division fought until all had either been killed or had surrendered.
+Baldwin Fitz Richard and Richard Fitz Urse were taken, prisoner.